DOUARA/TLGHosting-Responsive-HTML-Template/README.md

 - **Javascript**: Add your script files on: `components/scripts` then add them to the **jsSources array** in the `gulpfile.js`, gulp will concatenate all the JS files found in this array.

-- The project uses [browserify](http://browserify.org/) to install and bundle dependecies.
+- The project uses [browserify](http://browserify.org/) to install and bundle libraries and frameworks.

 # Deployment